The Hill Temple: Key Monastery, Himachal Pradesh

-A three hour drive from Kaza along NH21 and one will reach the hill monastery of Key which has a very unique location.
+A three-hour drive from Kaza along NH21 and one will reach the hill monastery of Key which has a very unique location.
 The monastery being situated on a hill is easily visible from the town of Kaza.
 Key monastery is at a height of 13,668 feet above sea level and is a place worth visiting while in the Spiti Valley.

 Key Monastery has no accommodation which is unlike most of the other monasteries in the Spiti, the reason for it is the fact that the monastery is a training center for over 200 monks and nuns.
-Vehicles are not allowed to the foot of the temple so one has to walk for almost one kilometre.
+Vehicles are not allowed to the foot of the temple so one has to walk for almost one kilometer.

 The entrance to the monetary has many prayer flags that lead to its huge entrance.
 Key monastery is always flooded with people both local and foreign.
 Many backpackers come to this place before they start their trip to the far ends of the valley.